mosip/documentation/docs/README.md

 * Ease of integration to the relying parties as it follows standard-based protocols. (lower time to market)
 * Narrows and bridges the digital divide by enabling multiple modes of verification.

-**e-Signet**, which is [OpenID Connect](https://openid.net/connect/) and [OAuth 2.0](https://oauth.net/2/) compliant system and can be used by a relying party to perform quick and simple integration for user verification.

-**e-Signet** also uses [SBI (Secure Biometric Interface)](https://standards.ieee.org/ieee/3167/10925/) to enable an ecosystem of biometric players.
-To have a look at the supported devices, click [here](https://docs.mosip.io/1.2.0/biometrics/biometric-devices).

-**What is ID verification?**

-ID verification is the process that allows to confirm one's identity and confirm the validity of details to avail various government and private sector services.

-Let us understand the different models with their pros and cons.

-* **Assisted model** - Where an assistant lends his system or uses it on behalf of the user.
-In this model, it is important not to use a password for user verification.
-  * Biometric verification - Passwordless and making verification equitable for everyone.
-Biometric capture is based on [SBI](https://app.gitbook.com/s/-M1R77ZUwR6XwtPjJIVm/biometrics/mosip-device-service-specification).
-This specification allows a general-purpose biometric device (of course compliant with the specification) to capture anyone's biometrics and verify them.
-This allows the usage of biometrics beyond the personal device.
-  * OTP - Passwordless but will need access to one's phone.
-Biometrics in rare cases can reject a valid user.
-Our OTP solution bridges the divide in these scenarios.
-* **Self Authentication** - Where a user can verify themselves.
-This is a well-known model and has been in use over the internet.
-  * QR Code - Using a selfie image in a smartphone, you can authenticate locally to your phone and use the enrolled private key to release an authentication token.
-This mode allows the usage of a personal smartphone as an authenticator.

-{% hint style="info" %}
-There is a need to support lot more verification methods to be inclusive.
-Also, the current approach solves certain privacy concerns but it does not address all of the privacy concerns.
-We are constantly looking at ways to bridge the digital divide with better privacy.
-Please refer to [Inji](https://app.gitbook.com/s/4EyCrLbFom7vj7UcMIUZ/modules/mobile-application) to understand some of the innovative methods that are explored around distributed verifiable credentials.
-{% endhint %}